 - Developing a public education and awareness campaign

 The provincial and federal governments also play a role in many of these areas.

-With this in mind, there are a number of bylaws that may need to be amended in preparation for the legalization of non-medical cannabis, including:
+With this in mind, there are a number of bylaws that may need to be amended for the legalization of non-medical cannabis, including:

 - Land Use Bylaw